John B. Weller

 John B. Weller (February 22, 1812 – August 17, 1875) was the fifth governor of California from January 8, 1858, to January 9, 1860, who earlier had served as a congressman from Ohio and a U.S. senator from California, and minister to Mexico.

 Life and career

+Early life

 Weller was born in Hamilton County, Ohio, and attended the public schools and Miami University in Oxford, Ohio.
 He then studied law, was admitted to the bar and practiced in Butler County, Ohio.
-He was prosecuting attorney of Butler County from 1833 until 1836.
+Weller served as prosecuting attorney of Butler County from 1833 until 1836.

+Political career

-He 1838 he was elected as a Democrat from Ohio to the 26th Congress.
+In 1838 he was elected as a Democrat from Ohio to the 26th Congress.
 He was reelected to the 27th and 28th Congresses, serving from 1839 until 1845.

 He served in the 1st Regiment of Ohio Volunteers as a Lieutenant Colonel during Mexican–American War from 1846 until 1847, and then was an unsuccessful Democratic candidate for Governor of Ohio in 1848, a bitterly fought campaign, and the only disputed election for Ohio Governor of the 19th century.
 A select joint committee of the Ohio General Assembly finally established January 22, 1849, that Weller lost by 311 votes to Whig Seabury Ford.